Creating a Career Development Plan: Tips and Strategies

 | Increases opportunities for career progression. |

-What is a professional development strategy?
+What is a professional development plan?

-What is the reason to develop a career development plan?
+Why is it necessary to create a career development plan?

-Who would benefit from having an action plan for career development?
+Who can benefit from having an action plan for career development?

-Do I have the ability to adjust my career development plan as I progress?
+What can I do to modify my career development plan as I go along?

 Conclusion